brontosaurusrex/brontosaurusrex.github.io/_posts/2025-02-27-Client-side-search.md

 And another feature added by chatgpt is url parsing (?q=search) to make searches bookmarkable/shareable.

 Another search update, timestamps are now generated in search.json, relevance of newer stuff should be slightly better now, time will tell (chatgpt vibe coded).

+And another update to get rid of /page123 stuff in search.

+    {% for page in site.pages %}
+        {% unless blacklist contains page.url or page.url contains "/page" %}
+    ...